Barbara Hamilton (courtier)

 Barbara Hamilton (died 1577) was a Scottish courtier.

 Barbara Hamilton was the eldest daughter of James Hamilton, Earl of Arran and Margaret Douglas.
 Her father was the Regent of Scotland from 1543 to 1554.

 Career

+Barbara Hamilton, accompanied by her gentlewoman servant, joined the royal household of Mary of Guise and Mary, Queen of Scots at Stirling Castle in February 1544.
+In August 1548, when she was around fifteen years old she rejoined the household of Mary of Guise.
+French records of the household name her as "Mademoiselle d'Arrane".
+Barbara had a servant or governess with her in Guise's household called "Male" or "Miel Stuart", and "Marioun Stewart" was also named in this role.